httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Cache-Control: no-store
 ~~~

-B) The following example shows on offset retrieval request for a completed upload.
+B) The following example shows an offset retrieval request for a completed upload.
 The client does not need to continue the upload.

 ~~~ http-message
 HEAD /upload/b530ce8ff HTTP/1.1